 Tiny tents and a classic campsite on the Upper Tangle Lakes

 This is my friend Yi, who is originally from Taiwan, but spent most of her adult life in California.
 She came to Alaska on vacation several years ago and decided to just stay for a while.
 We usually meet up once or twice a month for a couple of hours of mellow walking and to check out her plot in the community garden.
-Yi is a super positive and appreciate human being, and sometimes says some pretty hilarious things.
+Yi is a super positive and appreciative human being, and sometimes says some pretty hilarious things.
 An easy traveling companion, in other words.
 I told her a few weeks back that if she took a few days off we’d go on an Alaskan adventure.
 She did, and we did.
 Found her a tent, taught her some paddling basics, and then probably made her work harder than she has on any vacation in her life.
 These last few photos are courtesy of her documentation of the experience:

 July in the Great North.
 Busy, busy and little time for rest.
 Sun and rain.
 Sun and rain.
 Clouds creating aura in abundance.
 Days at work, days on rivers, days on trails.